 You will benefit from an exciting and eclectic mix of guest speakers and from authentic assignments modelled on real-world demands for sociological and social anthropological knowledge.
 The course further stands out for its unique placement opportunities either at home or abroad.
 These course offers can dramatically boost your employability by developing professional skills and making crucial contacts.

+100% of our students are working or studying 6 months after graduating.
 Join us on live chat now to find out more, or register to meet us at an Open Day!

 All statistics shown throughout this page are taken from Unistats, Destination of Leavers from Higher Education (DLHE), BU institutional data and Ipsos MORI (National Student Survey) unless otherwise stated.